 You are reading Part 4 of 9 in this series.What are Quick Facts?

-Human-caused global warming has increased the frequency, size, and duration of extreme heat events.
-What were once very rare events are now becoming more common.
+Human-caused global warming has increased the frequency, size, intensity, and duration of extreme heat events.
+What were once very rare events are becoming common.

 Facts for Any Story